 The new GNOME 3.36 release sits at the heart of Ubuntu 20.04 LTS, due in April and it brings a tonne of new features with it.

-In this post I round up the best improvements, changes and features that the latest GNOME desktop environment ships with, and distil them in to an easily scannable list — so be aware that spoilers follow!
+In this post I round up the best improvements, changes and features that the latest GNOME desktop environment ships with, and distil them in to an easily scannable list — but be aware that spoilers follow!

 GNOME 3.36 was released on March 11, 2020 and features all of the improvements highlighted below.
 That said, be aware that Linux distro packagers can disable, tweak, or change things to suit their users, so allow for some differences.

 With that caveat out of the way, feel free to dive on in and find out what’s new!